noxtoby/TADPOLE/evaluation/README.txt

 ######## Evaluation scripts for used in the TADPOLE challenge ##########

-Scripts provided here are for two main purposes:
+Scripts provided in this subfolder are for two main purposes:
-1. evaluation of a proper TADPOLE submission
+1. generating and evaluating a proper TADPOLE submission
-2. evaluation of a leaderboard submission
+2. generating the leaderboard datasets (LB1, LB2 and LB4) + generating and evaluating a leaderboard submission

 For both scenarios, we provide pipelines in the Makefile.
 These can be run as follows:
 1. make eval (TADPOLE submission)